 Long-haul travel is back, and – surprisingly – quite easy.
+This is a review of Qatar’s Stunning Qsuite business class.

 Australia, New Zealand and the Pacific Islands are a looking better and better as a holiday destination these days: not only are many keen to reunite with family and friends after years of border restrictions, but the area is relatively low-risk in terms of COVID, miles away from the current Ukraine conflict and, if I do say so myself, beautiful, friendly and full of incredible, bucket-list experiences.